-For example, a lot of businesses have deep concerns about the time and effort involved.
+For example, a lot of subscription businesses have deep concerns about the time and effort involved.
 One or more team members will need to adjust their busy schedules to research what’s out there in terms of features and solutions, and then determine what’s needed to solve their business’s own specific issues and concerns.

-Many businesses also fear the actual implementation.
+Many subscription businesses also fear the actual implementation.
 How much effort will be required from their staff to get the new system up and running?
 And of course, what will it all cost?
 And once the new system’s in place, will it work the way they need it to?
 No one wants to be disappointed by selecting the wrong provider—one that doesn’t live up to their expectations.

 If your business is considering making the switch to an automated billing system, but your team is feeling a little overwhelmed at the prospect, the following list may help.
-It answers a lot of important questions businesses have regarding what automatic billing can provide, and what it takes to get your business successfully transitioned.
+It answers a lot of important questions businesses have regarding what billing automation can provide, and what it takes to get your business successfully transitioned.

-It also provides some pretty convincing reasons why making the switch can lead to new levels of business growth and prosperity—all for a cost that’s less than you might think.
+It also provides some pretty convincing reasons why making the switch can lead to new levels of growth and prosperity—all for a cost that’s less than you might think.

 Having a thorough understanding of how your current billing system is holding your business back can help you move toward an automated billing system with the solutions to propel your business forward.
-So chat with your team and locate all the areas of concerns.
+So chat with your team and locate all the areas of concern.

 For example, while it’s common for start-ups to use manual billing processes, this quickly becomes an unmanageable process at scale—not to mention it’s often a gross misuse of talent.